These soft pumpkin pretzels are easily addictive. They are chewy and crisp on the outside.

 Ingredients for the pretzel recipe

-Here are some key ingredients needed to make this recipe:
+Here are some key ingredients needed to make this cinnamon sugar pretzel:

 - Water or milk: The water should be around 110 degrees F. The warm water helps to activate the yeast.
 If the water is cold, the yeast will start at a slower rate.